jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Most people, of course, love the speed of smartphones.
 Yet speed meant less preparation.
 It wasn't unusual to get 10 emails from a person in one day—each with a single photo, or a question they could've asked in the first message.

-The claims system originated back when people mailed documents and adjusters mainly called to discuss conclusions.
+The claims system originated back when people mailed documents and adjusters called to discuss conclusions.
 We bolted new technology onto the system as it arose without rethinking the process.

-I'd think when reading these ancient paperforms, "I think we got the chaos of digital communication layered onto a system designed for paper".
+I'd think when reading these ancient paper forms, "Why is this so easy.
+Most people know how to use new technology, but our society hasn't yet learned to work together using it.

 ### Story 13 - Perfect Example